shinygiggle/shinygiggle.github.io/_posts/2022-02-22-REDcycle Program - plastic bags and non-firm packaging.md

 ---
 layout: post
-title: "REDcycle Program - plastic bags and non-firm packaging"
+title: "REDcycle Program - plastic bags and soft packaging that can be scrunched and springs back"
 categories: school
 ---